evdavs/gegelati-apps-e/pendulum/README.md

 4. Open the project created in the `bin` folder, or launch the build with the following command: `cmake --build .`.

 ## Compile for training
-The target `pendulum_Learn` is used for training the TPG on the provided Learning Environment.
+The target `pendulumLearn` is used for training the TPG on the provided Learning Environment.
 The result of this training are stored under the `logs` directory and under the directory corresponding to the date of execution (i.e `logs/2024-02-26_15-03-00`)
 - a set of TPG graphs retracing the best TPG at each generation of the training
 - out_best.dot the best TPG found during the whole training
 - out_best_stats.md statistics on the TPG.
 Topology, program size, DataHandlers infos.